Frequently Asked Questions by Adoptive Families

 - Infant Adoption – There are far more families who wish to adopt, than infants who are adoptable.
 It is very likely that when your family begins their adoption process, your baby is likely not born yet.

-- Foster-Adoption – Over 100,000 children are in foster-care right now, waiting to be adopted.
+- Foster-Adoption – Over 114,000 children are in foster-care right now, waiting to be adopted.
 They are living in foster-homes, but the rights of their biological family have been terminated and the reunification process has been exhausted.
-These children are waiting for a forevery family.
+These children are waiting for a forever family.

-- International Adoption – there are millions of orphaned children worldwide, who need permanent families.
+- International Adoption – there are millions of children worldwide who need permanent families.
 The individual country’s requirements, restrictions and culture determine which children are available for international adoption, at what age they are adoptable and the the health status.

 Infant Adoption Program